kapawlak/128A_Remote/lab0-LearningiOLab/lab0.md

 ####
 **Steps for Verification 1:**

-Here we will check that the axes have been correctly identified by rotating the probe and viewing the response
+Here we will check that the axes have been correctly identified by rotating the device and viewing the response
 1. Select “magnetometer” from the list on the left, and you will see $B_x$, $B_y$, and $B_z$ are checked.
 Uncheck $B_z$ and be prepared to rotate the iOLab along its centered z axis (ie, spin it on the table with the front facing up).
 2. Hit the “record” button to start recording, and rotate the iOLab for about three complete cycles (~360 degress for 3 times).
 You should see two trajectories with some repeated pattern on the plot.
 When you have three complete rotations, stop recording.